TooManyBees/fuck-tco/README.md

 ![An external link on Twitter with its destination URL visible in the hover title](/readme/twitter1.png)

-And also in the `data-expanded-url` attribute.
+In the current Twitter web UI, it is also in the `data-expanded-url` attribute.

 ![The DOM representation of the same Twitter link, with the destionation URL in the title and data-expanded-url attributes](/readme/twitter2.png)